Frequently Asked Questions

 - What are the competition categories?

-Interview, Athletic Wear, Formal Wear, & On-Stage Question.
-There is no swimsuit or talent competition.
+Interview, Creative Wear, Formal Wear, & On-Stage Question.
+No swimsuit or talent competition.
 For more information on the competition categories, visit the “Judging Criteria” link.

 - What are the requirements of the MCA queens?